kloudkit/ws-cli/.github/CONTRIBUTING.md

 ---

-Looking forward to seeing your amazing new feature!
+Looking forward to your awesome contribution!